Ashim-Raj12/Thinkboard/README.md

 ---

-This README provides an overview of the Thinkboard backend server, its features, setup instructions, API endpoints, and rate limiting details to help you get started quickly.
+This README provides a comprehensive overview of the Thinkboard application, including setup instructions, features, and technical details for both frontend and backend components.